Topias Palmi

-Topias Palmi (born 26 August 1994) is a Finnish professional basketball player who plays for Real Sebastiani Rieti of the Italian LBA 2.
+Topias Palmi (born 26 August 1994) is a Finnish professional basketball player who plays for Tampereen Pyrintö of the Finnish Korisliiga.

 Professional career

 On 27 June 2019 he signed a multi-year deal with Vanoli Cremona of the LBA.

 After the Vanoli Cremona financial difficulties at the end of 2019–20 season that put the entire club into bankruptcy risk, Palmi was the only player who was confirmed for the following 2020–21 season.
 However he parted way with Cremona four games before the natural conclusion of the competition in order to attend some medical scrutinies in Finland.
 Palmi joined Tampereen Pyrintö in 2021 and averaged 17.7 points, 4.2 rebounds, and 2.4 assists per game.
 On 9 December 2021 Palmi signed with Limburg United of the BNXT League.

 In the 2022–23 season, Palmi played in Romanian Liga Națională for SCM U Craiova, along with fellow Finnish player Shawn Hopkins.

 In August 2023, he returned to Finland and signed with powerhouse Kauhajoki Karhu Basket on a one-year deal.
 Palmi was named the Korisliiga Player of the Month in December 2023.
-He was named the MVP of the 2023–24 Korisliiga season.
+He was named the MVP of the 2023–24 Korisliiga season with the averages of 17.0 points, 4.1 rebounds and 1.2 assists.

 He returned to his former club Tampereen Pyrintö for the 2024–25 season, with a contract including a foreign transfer release clause.